 - pipe cleaners (regular wire would work, too, of course)

-My default art activity is two dimensional, whether drawing, painting, collage, or suncatcher.
-I need to remember how much fun we have with these three dimensional art projects!
+I typically tend towards two dimensional art activities, like drawing, painting, and collage.
+But I need to remember how much fun we always have with these three dimensional art projects!
 I hope you have fun with them, too!